jekeymer/Contact-Process-Ising-Model/README.md

 	update_lattice_2
 For the spin flisp, we only do it if the cell survides the time step.
 Thus no Gillespie.

-To compare what happens otherwise, we use gillespie for flips and see that the Metropolis Algorithm is not compatible with Gillespie as it is not suppose to represent rates.
+To compare what happens otherwise, we use Gillespie for flips and see that the Metropolis Algorithm is not compatible with Gillespie as it is not suppose to represent rates.
-We see then (if runned) it affects the contact process death rate in an artificial fashion.
+We see then (if ran) it affects the contact process death rate in an artificial fashion.
 For this test we made the function:
 	update_lattice_1